harvard-dce/mh-opsworks/README.horizontal-scaling.md

 ### Cluster config settings

-The defaults for all moscaler settings are defined in a `mh-opsworks-recipes` helper function:
+The defaults for all moscaler settings are defined in a `oc-opsworks-recipes` helper function:

     def get_moscaler_info
       {